Live At The Pleasuredome

 I spent my teens living in Thornlie (my parents still live there), went to Thornlie High and Gosnells (now Southern River High) and have seen the band live around 30 times!

 What an album.
+It starts with a drum solo!
+Audacious!
 Chock full of rockin' hammering tunes.
-From then I figured this band were set for stardom.
-Favourites: the above is a special song for me as my folks still live close to Thornlie High, Chasin' AFter Love, Let It Ride, Tow Times a Fool, Little While.
+From then, I figured this band were set for stardom.
+I didn't think it would take this long, but stardom will be theirs soon!
+Favourites: the above is a special song for me as my folks still live close to Thornlie High, Chasin' After Love, Let It Ride, Two Times a Fool, Little While.
 They all rock.

 How a 17-year-old masterminded this classic is beyond me.
 The audacity of youth?
 Expert assistance from master craftsman/producer/and now fully fledged member of the band, Dan Carrol?
-Maybe Cal did a deal with the devil when missing the 212 bus and ended up where Beelzebub reigns - the Canning Vale prison bus!
-A good place to observe the seedier side of Gosnells life that has fuelled many of their songs since.
+Maybe Cal did a deal with the devil when missing the 212 bus to Thornlie and ended up where Beelzebub reigns - on the green and white for the Canning Vale prison!

 I planned to catch them live as soon as I could.
 They seemed to be touring all the time.
-But life got busy and then COVID hit - a major blow for the band who were one date into their first national tour supporting the Darkness.
-It also came after a regrouping with a complete line-up change, including the arrival of the intrepid bass player and awesome back-up singer Pat Smith, who I'm indebted to for the introduction.
-They recorded a live album during COVID, wrote more killer tunes and welcomed the bearded best of a guitar player Dan Caroll!
+But life got busy, and then COVID hit - a major blow for the band, who were one date into their first national tour supporting the Darkness.
+It also came after a regrouping with a complete line-up change, including the arrival of the aforementioned bass player and awesome back-up singer Pat Smith, who I'm indebted to for the introduction.
+The bearded beast - guitar player, Dan Carrol, joined to consummate the match made in heaven with CK.
+They recorded a live studio album during COVID, wrote more killer tunes and made plans!

-I caught them after COVID at the Charles.
-They blew me away - so much so I uncharacteristically surged the stage to shake Cal's hand at the end of the gig.
+I caught them after COVID at the Charles - the night the Socceroos faced Argentina in the World Cup.
+They blew me away - so much I uncharacteristically surged the stage to shake Cal's hand at the end of the gig.

-Sadly, the world remained ignorant with no Aussie radio support and a lack of interest from record companies who were focused on the next TikTok sensation.
-Their loss.
+Sadly, the world remained largely ignorant, with no Aussie radio support and little interest from record companies, who were focused on the next TikTok sensation.

-Still, criminally underrated, they continue their pursuit 666 per cent proof rock’n’roll with songs full of liquor, women, drugs, killing…” see The Vice City series now being released by a real record company and supporting rock royalty.
+Still, criminally underrated, they continue their pursuit 666 percent rock’n’roll with songs full of "liquor, women, drugs, killing…”.

 Travel from wherever u are to see 'em at a show in Gosnells that's no doubt coming soon before there's a queue round the block.
 Maybe check out the Lakers, the Thornlie roads (pop in on me and Cal's M&D ) and that bus while you're in the neighbourhood.
 Deals await ya...